SeaDve/seadve.github.io/content/pages/about.md

 ## Donate

-If you would like to back my work and support me as a developer, you may [buy me a coffee](https://www.buymeacoffee.com/seadve).
+If you would like to back my work and support me as a developer, you may [buy me a coffee](https://www.buymeacoffee.com/seadve) or [sponsor me via GitHub Sponsors](https://github.com/sponsors/SeaDve).

 ## Contact